firepress-org/FirePress_Stupendous/README.md

 **Not available** at the moment.
 I’m working on a dedicated website where people will be able to see all Ghost Themes we are supporting at FirePress.

 - [See this theme](#) on your own device.
 - Even better!
-[Login into Ghost Admin Panel](#) and see how this theme looks with your own content.
+[Login into Ghost Admin Panel](#) and see how this theme looks with your own content

 ## Screenshots